 In the same way, I encourage you to look at a potential agency with that question: do they seem trustworthy.
 Does this agency care about not just their work, but their industry?
 Are they actively engaged?
 Are they sharing this learned expertise with agencies and clients alike?

 A bad SEO agency’s engagement is non-existent or outdated.
 What they are sharing doesn’t match up with a quick search on safe sites like Search Engine Land and Moz.
 Their social media profiles are stale and their profession doesn’t seem to recognize them – there’s no buzz, no awards, no shared articles.
-And there’s nothing they’re offering you: a newsletter sign-up or encylopedia of jargon to get you involved with their work.
+And there’s nothing they’re offering you: a newsletter sign-up or encyclopedia of jargon to get you involved with their work.

 In short: If there is no attempt to educate then stay away from this agency.
 They aren’t worth it.
 It is, after all, your money, and in some ways it’s your company’s life – because zero search presence and bad user experience and poor branding is a conversion and loyalty killer.